JD544/Oauthify/README.md

 The `handle_popup_exit` function will perform all the necessary steps for the authentication process under the hood.
 And sends back the `User Information` to the `onSuccess` function from the caller window if successful.
 The current window will close after the authentication process is finished.

+# Authentication Synchronization
+You may want to use Oauthify to authenticate your users on your own server backend, once Oauthify has successfully authenticated the user via the Oauth2 provider.

+This is now possible within the brand new `v1.3.2` version of Oauthify.

+You can now authenticate the user on your own server backend so the user can access protected routes on the server.

 # What's new
+> - `v1.3.2` Server Synchronization support
 > - Provider `Kalicloud` is now updated and supported with the brand new authentication endpoints.
 > - updated the `README.md` file with more detailed instructions.
 > - Popup mode is supported, with custom hooks for maximum flexibility and customization.